Sansa: I hear that you're a pervert.

-- In Borderlands and its sequel, squeaky-voiced midgets are commonly-faced enemies in Pandora, and are usually members of homicidal bandit gangs.
-One of the only named, voiced Midgets in either game is a boss called Sandman, a brutal, murderous pirate obsessed with finding a legendary treasure trove.
+- In the Borderlands series, squeaky-voiced Midgets are commonly-faced enemies in Pandora, and are usually members of homicidal bandit gangs.
+One of the only named, voiced Midgets is a boss called Sandman; a brutal, murderous pirate obsessed with finding a legendary treasure trove.
 Ironically enough, the third game reveals that the first Vault Hunter himself was actually a Pandoran Midget.

 - God Hand has its share of midget enemies, the most notable being the Mad Midget Five and the Psychic Midget.

-- The King Of Fighters series has Choi Bounge, a criminal who resembles a shrunken down Freddy Krueger.
+- The King of Fighters series has Choi Bounge, a criminal who resembles a shrunken down Freddy Krueger.
 Mostly Played for Laughs, however.

 - Ferra from Mortal Kombat X was originally thought to be a child, but is actually an example of this trope-a bloodthirsty one, to be precise.
 Subverted in that it's not permanent...

 - One of the playable characters in Thrill Kill is The Imp, a midget with a psychotic hatred of taller people who has a pair of stilts crudely grafted to his legs.

 - The Imps from Plants vs. Zombies.
 Often seen riding a Gargantuar who throws them into your defenses, they're tiny, fast, and yet just durable as a normal zombie, and no less hungry for human brains.